Finance for freelancers – Northern Ireland

 Tip sheet 9 - Some practicalities, including an insurance checklist

 Download all MS Office templates together (Zip file)

-Working spreadsheet - Income and Expense (Profit and Loss) account
+Spreadsheet - Income and Expense (Profit and Loss) account for businesses

 Template 7 - Invoice.
 (Or here for a pdf example with notes.)